foundry-rs/foundry-toolchain/README.md

   with:
     cache-key: custom-seed-coverage-${{ github.sha }}
     cache-restore-keys: |-
-      custom-seed-coverage
+      custom-seed-coverage-
       custom-seed-
 ```

 This will create two different caches, one for each job, but they will share the same cache key prefix.
 This means that
-when restoring the cache in the second job, it will look for caches with keys that start with `custom-seed-`.
-This
+when restoring the cache in the second job, it will look for caches with keys that start with `custom-seed-` as well.
-allows you to share the cache across different jobs, or across different workflows if desired.
+This allows you to share the cache across different jobs, or across different workflows if desired.

 #### Deleting Caches